Gulf and Western Industries

 Gulf and Western Industries, Inc. (stylized as Gulf+Western) was an American conglomerate.
-Originally, the company focused on manufacturing and resource extraction.
-Beginning in 1966, and continuing throughout the 1960s and 1970s, the company purchased a number of entertainment companies, most notably Paramount Pictures in 1966, Desilu Productions in 1967, and a number of record companies, including Dot Records (a subsidiary of Paramount Pictures at the time of purchase) and Blue Thumb Records.
-These became the nuclei of Paramount Television and Famous Music respectively.
+The company originally focused on manufacturing and resource extraction, but it began purchasing a number of entertainment companies beginning in 1966 and continuing through the 1970s.
+Most notable among the acquisitions were film studio Paramount Pictures in 1966, television studio Desilu Productions in 1967, arcade and later videogame manufacturer Sega in 1969, book publisher Simon & Schuster in 1975, and a number of music labels including Dot Records (a subsidiary of Paramount at the time of purchase).
+Some of these properties were reorganized under the Paramount brand, with Dot Records becoming the nucleus of Paramount Records and Desilu being renamed Paramount Television.

-The company sold its non-publishing and entertainment assets through the course of the 1980s, with the company re-branding itself as Paramount Communications in 1989.
-A controlling interest of Paramount Communications was purchased by Viacom in 1994, and the entertainment assets of Gulf and Western are today part of the media conglomerate Paramount Global (the Paramount name was also used by the Gulf and Western holding company when it renamed itself Paramount Communications in 1989).
+The company pivoted to focus on entertainment and publishing, selling off its other assets through the course of the 1980s.
+Gulf and Western rebranded itself as Paramount Communications in 1989.

+A controlling interest of Paramount Communications was purchased by Viacom in 1994, and the entertainment assets of Gulf and Western are today part of the media conglomerate Paramount Skydance Corporation.

 History

 Bluhdorn period

-Gulf and Western's origins date to the 1934 founding of the Michigan Bumper Corporation, although Charles Bluhdorn treated his 1956 takeover of Michigan Plating and Stamping Company as its "founding" for the purpose of later anniversaries.
+Gulf and Western's origins date to the 1934 founding of the Michigan Bumper Corporation.
+In 1955, the company changed its name to Michigan Plating and Stamping Company, and later in 1956 it was taken over by Charles Bluhdorn.
 In 1957, Michigan Plating and Stamping acquired the Beard & Stone Electric Company of Houston, Texas, and changed its name to Gulf and Western Corporation in 1958.
-The name reflected the company's operations in Houston near the Gulf of Mexico and its intent to serve the growing automotive industry in the Western United States.
+Bluhdorn treated this name change as the company's "founding" for the purpose of later anniversaries.
+The name reflected its operations in Houston near the Gulf of Mexico and the intent to serve the growing automotive industry in the Western United States.
+It was changed once again in 1960 to Gulf and Western Industries.

-Under Bluhdorn the company diversified into a variety of businesses that included stamping metal bumpers, financial services, manufacturing, apparel, home and consumer products, agricultural, auto parts, natural resources, building products, entertainment, and publishing.
+Under Bluhdorn, the company diversified into a variety of businesses that included agriculture, apparel, building products, entertainment, financial services, home and consumer products, natural resources, and publishing.
 A partial list of Gulf and Western's holdings between 1958 and 1982 with the year of acquisition in parentheses: